timcom-pro/tonwiki/README.md

 During the Voting period, the Jury analyzes and evaluates all the submissions for rewards, giving scores from 1 to 10 for each submission.
 As a result of the voting, an average score is derived and the payout is adjusted.

 Example:
-Average score of 10.0 – the Author received 100% of the requested rewards.
+Average score of 10.0 – the Author received 100% of the requested reward.
-Average score of 7.0 – the Author received 70% of the requested rewards.
+Average score of 7.0 – the Author received 70% of the requested reward.

 Any member of the community whose application is approved by the current Jury can become a Jury member (voting is conducted by on-chain SMV method, e.g. using [TON.VOTE](https://ton.vote/) service).